Kampong Kapor Methodist Church: History

 In 1957, the Board of Stewards decided that since the church not only catered to the spiritual needs of the Straits-born Chinese but also to the other ethnic groups as well, the church should be known as Kampong Kapor Methodist Church (Bishop Bickley Memorial).
 It has retained this name ever since.

+The Church also founded Singapore's Methodist Church first Church kindergarten.
+Originally known as the Straits Chinese Methodist Church Kindergarten, the kindergarten was established in 1953 to provide basic education to underprivileged children who could not afford to attend a pre-school.
+When the church was renamed Kampong Kapor Methodist Church in 1957, the kindergarten became known as Kampong Kapor Methodist Church Kindergarten (KKMC Kindergarten).
+The kindergarten ran successfully until its closure in 2020.

 Buildings

 The building which was once occupied by the church on 155 Middle Road still exists to this day.
 It now houses Objectifs — the Centre for Photography and Films.

 The present church building dates from 1929, and was designed by Swan and Maclaren, the oldest architectural firm in Singapore.
 Over the years, the church has undergone major renovation and rebuilding works to cater to the growing congregation without affecting the main features of the church.
-The church was recently renovated in 2000, when emergency structural works were necessary, as the construction of the nearby North East MRT Line caused the foundations of the building to shift, causing large cracks to appear on the walls of the sanctuary.
+The church was recently renovated in 2000, when emergency structural works were necessary, as the construction of the nearby North East MRT line caused the foundations of the building to shift, causing large cracks to appear on the walls of the sanctuary.
 The foundations of the sanctuary were underpinned, and the church also took the opportunity to renovate the education block, reconfiguring parts of it to create a new chapel and classrooms on the third floor.
 While the church was closed, worship services were held at the Anglo-Chinese Primary School, Ah Hood Road (which was also at a temporary location, as the school's Barker Road campus was being rebuilt).

 The present building is in a stripped-back Art Deco, incorporating elements from the earlier styles of Gothic architecture, which is clearly seen in the spire of the bell tower, as well as the finials that occur on all the original façades and tower.
 The ornamentation is simple but delicate, and is derived from the shape of the cross, with the finials, tower windows and exterior walls' ornament all derived from it.
 This motif continues inside.
 The interior of the sanctuary is simple and elegant, with dark wooden trusses springing gracefully from cross-shaped brackets on the walls between round clerestory windows.
 At the apex of the roof, a further clerestory window admits more daylight.
 Originally a single nave with side aisles, the sanctuary is now L-shaped, incorporating a hall which was originally screened off by doors.
 The design of the pews is based on the original rattan-backed pews which they replaced.